-CSS breakpoints for responsive design - LogRocket Blog
+Using CSS breakpoints for fluid, future-proof layouts - LogRocket Blog

 clamp() in Utopia’s calculator, it will generate the following CSS snippet:

 No media query is required here.
 You can use these CSS variables in your padding and margins to create proportional spacing between elements throughout your website.
+Look at the following sample HTML code snippet:

+The above code snippet renders a dynamic padding for the paragraph without using media queries, as shown in the following preview:

 You can achieve fluidity with typography, spacing, and grid-based layouts.
-However, this may not be enough to make a completely responsive website.
+However, this may not be enough to make a completely responsive website and may look complex for some web designers.
+Read more about fluid design principles from the Utopia design concept documentation.

-LogRocket is like a DVR for web and mobile apps, recording everything that happens in your web app or site.
-Instead of guessing why problems happen, you can aggregate and report on key frontend performance metrics, replay user sessions along with application state, log network requests, and automatically surface all errors.
+Responsive design keeps evolving, and in 2025, it’s all about fluidity and adaptability over rigid breakpoints.
+Modern CSS tools empower you to create layouts that respond intelligently to content and context — not just screen size.

+While breakpoints are no longer just fixed pixels, understanding when and how to use them remains critical.
+Whether leveraging media queries or the newer container queries, you can tailor your design to real-world devices — including foldables and ultra-wide screens.

+LogRocket lets you replay user sessions, eliminating guesswork around why bugs happen by showing exactly what users experienced.
+It captures console logs, errors, network requests, and pixel-perfect DOM recordings — compatible with all frameworks.

+LogRocket's Galileo AI watches sessions for you, instantly identifying and explaining user struggles with automated monitoring of your entire product experience.

-Modernize how you debug web and mobile apps — Start monitoring for free.
+Modernize how you debug web and mobile apps — start monitoring for free.

-Note: Editor’s note: The current update to the post, made in June 2025, clarifies key concepts more clearly, and includes a table of common breakpoints from popular frameworks.
-We’ve also covered modern best practices like fluid breakpoints, foldable phones, and large tablets.
-The previous update, by Shalitha Suranga in May 2024, added responsive breakpoint testing, practical examples for creating breakpoints, and refreshed outdated information.